New York's 69th State Assembly district

 New York's 69th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Democrat Micah Lasher since 2025, succeeding Daniel O'Donnell, who had announced he would not seek re-election.
+It has been represented by Democrat Micah Lasher since 2025.
+In 2026, he announced that he would not run for re-election.

 Geography

 District 69 is located in Manhattan, comprising Manhattan Valley, Morningside Heights, and portions of the Upper West Side and West Harlem.
-It overlaps New York's 12th and 13th Congressional districts, the 30th and 47th districts of the New York State Senate, and the 6th and 7th districts of the New York City Council.
+It overlaps with New York's 12th and 13th Congressional districts, the 30th and 47th districts of the New York State Senate, and the 6th and 7th districts of the New York City Council.
 Portions of Central Park and the main campus of Columbia University is located in this district.

-The district overlaps (partially) with New York's 12th and 13th congressional districts, the 30th and 47th districts of the New York State Senate, and the 6th and 7th districts of the New York City Council.
+The district (partially) overlaps with New York's 12th and 13th congressional districts, as well as the 28th and 47th districts of the New York State Senate, and the 6th and 7th districts of the New York City Council.